 Maruti, Mahindra & MG making crossover-type e-SUVs

 MG Motor India, which witnessed a pleasing response to the ZS EV, plans an affordable electric car launch by 2023.
-MG intends to build a battery assembly plant in India as well as localise a few other components to bring down the cost of its electric vehicles.
-Lastly, Mahindra’s long-range electric SUV, the Mahindra eXUV300 with a range of over 370 km, comes out next year, targeting the personal car segment.
+MG intends to build a battery assembly plant in India as well as localise other components to bring down the cost of its electric vehicles.
+Lastly, Mahindra’s long-range electric SUV, the Mahindra eXUV300 with a range of 375 km, comes out late this year, targeting the personal car segment.

 Hyundai Electric Car FAQs

 When will the INR 10 lakh Hyundai electric car launch?